Droid-VM/Virtualization/guest/pvmfw/README.md

 that it differs from the `AndroidDiceHandover` defined by the specification in that its `DiceCertChain` field is mandatory (while optional in the original).

-Devices that fully implement DICE should provide a certificate rooted at the Unique Device Secret (UDS) in a boot stage preceding the pvmfw loader (typically ABL), in such a way that it would receive a valid `AndroidDiceHandover`, that can be passed to [`DiceAndroidHandoverMainFlow`][DiceAndroidHandoverMainFlow] along with the inputs described below.

-Otherwise, as an intermediate step towards supporting DICE throughout the software stack of the device, incomplete implementations may root the DICE chain at the pvmfw loader, using an arbitrary constant as initial CDI.
-The pvmfw loader can easily do so by:

-1. Building an "empty" `AndroidDiceHandover` using CBOR operations only containing constant CDIs ([example][Trusty-BCC])
-1. Passing the resulting `AndroidDiceHandover` to `DiceAndroidHandoverMainFlow` as described above
+From [VSR-15][vsr-15], devices must implement DICE support for protected VM, providing a DICE handover with the same root key as that provided to the primary KeyMint instance (VSR-7.1-001.005).

-The recommended DICE inputs at this stage are:
+The recommended DICE inputs at the stage preceding pvmfw are:

 - **Code**: hash of the pvmfw image, hypervisor (`boot.img`), and other target code relevant to the secure execution of pvmfw (_e.g._ `vendor_boot.img`)